 Unwind in the Spanish sunshine relaxing by the pool of your own villa or on fabulous sandy beaches lapped by warm blue Mediterranean seas backed by dramatic mountain scenery.
 Cook locally caught fish and prime steaks on the barbeque or treat yourself and choose from a wide choice of restaurants serving up delicious specialities such as paella.
 Why not just watch the world go by on a balmy evening, sipping cool drinks in an outdoor cafe overlooking a pretty harbour.

-Explore a hinterland of rolling hills adorned with orange and lemon groves and authentic villages lost in time alongside magnificent cities and ancient architecture, follow the underlined text to view more Spain holiday attractions.
+Explore a hinterland of rolling hills adorned with orange and lemon groves and authentic villages lost in time alongside magnificent cities and ancient architecture.
 Or take advantage of a wide range of watersports including windsurfing, sailing, diving and waterskiing.
 To see what's on in Spain view our holiday events in Spain in the more Spain information section to see what fits for your villa holiday in Spain.

 Spain is in the CET Central European Time zone which is one hour ahead of Greenwich mean time (GMT).